 Context-aware gameplay that responds to your surroundings in real-time can be a common thing in futuristic games.

-AI-Powered NPCs and Dynamic Storytelling
+What Are AI-Powered NPCs and Dynamic Storytelling?

 Example